DVS-devtools/GamifiveSDK/readme.md

 ```
 <h2>goToHome</h2>

 Redirects to Gamifive's Homepage.
-Call this function when your more games button is clicked (you don't need to call this function if you use the built-in more games button because it already calls this function by default).
+Call this function when your more games button is clicked.

 ```javascript
 // perform a redirect to the homepage